strawmr/codeexamples/README.md

 # Code Examples
-A small portfolio of some projects.
+A small portfolio of some projects (MORE PROJECTS COMING SOON).

 Websites I've built/helped build:
    * http://circuitclinical.com